psychemedia/storytelling-notes/three-heads-well.md

 ```

 The version in Chambers' *Popular rhymes of Scotland* of 1870 is presented in a Scottish vernacular.
-In this case, the heads are explicitly mens heads, who request "Wash me, wash me, my bonnie May, And dry me wi' yer clean linen apron."
+In this case, the heads are explicitly mens' heads, who request "Wash me, wash me, my bonnie May, And dry me wi' yer clean linen apron."
 The corresponding fortunes are: "if she was bonnie afore, she was ten times bonnier; and ilka time she opened her lips to speak, there was a diamond and a ruby and a pearl drappit oot o' her mouth; and ilka time she kaimed her head, she gat a peck o' gould and a peck o' silver oot o't" and "if she was ugly afore, she'll be ten times uglier; ilka time she speaks, there'll a puddock `[frog]` and a taid `[toad]` loup oot o' her mouth; ilka time she kaims her head `[combs her hair]`, she'll get a peck o' lice and a peck o' flechs `[fleas]` oot o't.".

 *A handy lookup for Scots words is the [Dictionaries of the Scots Language](https://www.dsl.ac.uk/advanced-search/); URL hack is `https://www.dsl.ac.uk/entry/snd/WORD`.*